ayulockin/wandb2kaggle/README.md

 ## Note

-The provided `main.yml` file triggers the workflow when a Pull Request is merged.
-You can change this to `push` (new commit made) if you find that useful.
+The provided `main.yml` file triggers the workflow when a commit is made to the `main` branch.
+It would be a good practice to use Pull Request.
 Here's a [list of events](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) that can trigger a workflow.

 ## Acknowledgement